nearform/mira/docs/quick-start/README.md

 5. Adjust `config/default.json` with your settings

-    1. Update app section with your desired values e.g.:
+    1. Update app and dev sections with your desired values e.g.:
         ```bash
         "app": {
            "prefix": "big-company",
            "name": "super-app"
+         },
+        "dev": {
+            "target": "default"
         }
        ```
-    2. Update `accounts` section to include at least settings for your `Default` deployment e.g.:
+    2. Update `accounts` section to include at least settings for your `default` (name specified as a target in `dev` section) deployment e.g.:
         ```bash
-        "accounts": [{
+        "accounts": {
-          "name": "Default",
+          "default": {
             "env": {
-            "account": "YOUR_NUMBER",
+              "account": "101259067028",
-            "region": "YOUR_REGION"
+              "region": "eu-west-1"
             },
-          "profile": "YOUR_PROFILE_NAME"
+            "profile": "mira-dev"
-        }]
+          }
+       }
        ```
-    __Note:__ `Default` account is required in the configuration as it is used for personal deployments.
-See [config documentation](../config/README.md) for more information.

-6. If you are working in the team, create `config/dev.json` file and provide your own app settings e.g.:
+6. If you are working as part of a team, create a `config/dev.json` file and provide your own app settings e.g.:
     ```bash
     "app": {
        "prefix": "john",